We have all heard our mobile buzz, and spotted a text sitting in our inbox, only to realise it is a spam message:

 All the major mobile networks in the UK do their bit to help prevent spam text messages.

-The numbers you need to use are:
+The "spam report" numbers you need to use are:

-You should make sure that the sender's number is included in the text you send so that it can be dealt with appropriately.
+Make sure that the sender's number is included in the text you send so that it can be dealt with appropriately.

-If you continue to receive spam messages from an unknown source you can inform the Information Commissioner's Office (ICO).
+If you continue to receive spam messages from an unknown source, you can inform the Information Commissioner's Office (ICO).

 Several people are finding that they are being charged for receiving spam text messages - sometimes anywhere up to £5 a message!